 Section 1: DND-Faridabad-KMP route: 59 km

-The Delhi Mumbai expressway will start from the Delhi Noida Driveway (DND) flyway in Delhi and pass through areas such as Shaheen Bagh, Okhla, Kalindi Kunj.
+The Delhi-Mumbai expressway will start from the Delhi Noida Driveway (DND) flyway in Delhi and pass through areas such as Shaheen Bagh, Okhla, Kalindi Kunj.
 Sohna in Haryana will serve as an entry-exit point.
-The traffic from the entry/exit point will merge at the KMP expressway in Nuh and move further towards Vadodara and Mumbai.
+The 59-km route will merge with KMP expressway in Nuh.

 Delhi Mumbai Expressway to connect Jewar Airport